TheDoomfire/chooseinvesting/src/blog/list-of-financial-movies-tv-series-and-documentaries.md

 </figcaption>
 </figure>

+The story of a stockbroker who dreamt of the American dream but then the corporate dream.
+The greed is so strong and the things these guys get away with are insane.

 This may be hard to believe but this movie is based on actual events and people.

+Very hilarious movie and also well made with great actors.

 Based on a <b>true story</b>